kastenbauer27/jquery-salary-calculator/README.md

 ## Description

-_Duration: 2 Week Sprint_
+_Duration: 12 hours_

-This app allows you to add employees and see how much it will cost to pay them.
+This app allows you to add employees and see how much it will cost monthly to pay them.

 ## Screen Shot